4-Day Split Dumbbell Workout Routine for Muscle Gain w/ PDF

 ExerciseRepsSetsRest

-Is Doing Exercises 4 Days a Week Enough to Build Muscle?
+Is 4 Days a Week Enough to Build Muscle?

-Yes, doing a workout only 4 days a week is enough to build muscle and strength.
-The key is to work out consistently, consume the required amount of macros, and give your trained muscles enough rest for rebuilding.
-If you do everything in the right way, you’ll surely start seeing positive results in just three months.
+Yes, working out only 4 days a week is enough to build muscle and strength.
+The key is to train consistently, consume a well-balanced diet, and give your trained muscles enough rest for recovery.
+If you do everything properly, you’ll see muscle growth over time.

-I’ve also designed an ultimate 72 days detailed dumbbell workout program that is great for scaling up your fitness level and improving your physique at home.
+I’ve also designed an ultimate 72-day detailed dumbbell workout program that is great for scaling up your fitness level and improving your physique at home.
 You can also have a look.
 I hope you’ll like that.

 Share This Blog